QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 ..
 While using the Docker instance is convenient and error-proof, you may eventually want to install things locally

-The easiest approach is to using Julia with Jupyter on your desktop is to install Anaconda and then Julia
+The easiest approach to using Julia with Jupyter on your desktop is to install `Anaconda <https://www.anaconda.com/download/#macos>`_ and then Julia

 1. Install Anaconda by `downloading the binary <https://www.anaconda.com/download/>`_ (3.7 version)